Yrahcaz7/The-Septenary-Forest/docs/milestones.md

 - `id`: **assigned automagically**.
 It's the "key" which the milestone was stored under, for convenient access.
 The milestone in the example's id is 0.

-Disable milestone popups by adding `milestonePopups: false` to the layer.

-Additional features:
+Popup features:

-- `effect()`: **optional**.
-A function that calculates and returns the current values of any bonuses from the milestone.
-Can return a value or an object containing multiple values.
-Use this along with `milestoneEffect(layer, id)`.

-- `popupTitle`: **optional**.
+> - `popupTitle` (additional feature): **optional**.
 The title of the popup generated when the milestone is gotten.
 If not present, the popup's title is "Milestone Achieved!"
+>

-- `popupColor`: **optional**.
+> - `popupColor` (additional feature): **optional**.
 The color of the popup generated when the milestone is gotten.
 If not present, the popup's color is the layer's color.

+You can disable milestone popups by adding `milestonePopups: false` to the layer.